danfuzz/samizdat/doc/library-guide/core.Peg/README.md

 Almost all of the classes in this module are for parser rules.
 A parser rule is an object that binds the `.parse()` method, taking as a single argument a `ParserState` value and returning either another `ParserState` or void.
-A `ParserState` encapsulates a generator of input tokens (e.g. but not necessarily a list) and a list (per se) containing the "trailing context" of matched items.
+A `ParserState` encapsulates a generator of input values (e.g. but not necessarily a list) and a list (per se) containing the "trailing context" of matched items.